 - 1. The following warning must appear in the students' grade reports: Incompletes must be removed within the 60 days following the first day of classes of the next semester as established in the Academic Calendar. - 2.
 If the professor does not notify a change in the provisional grade before or on the deadline set in the Academic Calendar, the provisional grade will become the final grade.
 The Incomplete grade will count for the computation of the students' General Index.
-The professor has 30 days to change a grade, as scheduled in the Academic Calendar.
+Within the 60 days: the student has 30 days to complete or deliver the evaluation requirement and the professor has 30 days to change a grade, as scheduled in the Academic Calendar.